Skip Navigation

 PROCESS MEASURES:

-• Percent of postpartum individuals and infants who complete all recommended preventive care visits and screenings through mother-infant dyad programs.
-(Measures the retention and adherence to care of the focus population)
+• Percent of postpartum individuals and their infants who participate in co-located and co-timed preventive care visits through mother-infant dyad programs.
+(Measures the reach and engagement of the focus population)

 Quadrant 3: